-\begin{proof}[Proof Lemma \ref{PosteriorRenyi}] By definition \ref{Def-Renyi-DP}, for a single sample from the posterior to be $(\nu, \epsilon')$ RDP the R\'enyi divergence of order $\nu$ between any adjacent databases needs to be bounded.
-We consider two adjacent databases $D, \hat{D} \in \mathcal{D}$ and w.l.o.g define that they differ in the last sample (where it is also allowed to be $(0, 0)$ for one of them, which saves us the need to consider also a neighbouring database with size smaller by 1).
-To ease the already complex and detailed calculations we use definitions in eq .\ref{Eq-App-PosteriorAdjacentDBs}.
+\begin{proof}[Proof of Lemma \ref{PosteriorRenyiFull}] By Definition \ref{Def-Renyi-DP}, for a single sample from the posterior to be $(\nu, \epsilon')$ RDP, the R\'enyi divergence of order $\nu$ between any adjacent datasets needs to be bounded.
+Therefore, we consider two adjacent datasets, $D, \hat{D} \in \mathcal{D}(n, \gamma_1, x_h, x_l, c)$, and w.l.o.g, define that they differ in the last sample (where it is also allowed to be $(0, 0)$ for one of them, which saves us the need to consider also a neighbouring dataset with a size smaller by 1).
+To ease the already complex and detailed calculations, we use definitions in eq. \ref{Eq-App-PosteriorAdjacentDBs}.